Stability of the log-Brunn-Minkowski inequality in the case of many hyperplane symmetries: The case of unconditional convex bodies

 \begin{description} \item[(i)] $V(K^{1-\lambda}\cdot C^\lambda)=V(K)^{1-\lambda} V(C)^\lambda$ if and only if $C=\Phi K$ for a positive definite diagonal matrix $\Phi$. \item[(ii)] $V((1-\lambda)\cdot K +_0 \lambda\cdot C)=V(K)^{1-\lambda} V(C)^\lambda$ if and only if $K=K_1\oplus\ldots \oplus K_m$ and $L=L_1\oplus\ldots \oplus L_m$ for unconditional compact convex sets $K_1,\ldots, K_m,L_1,\ldots,L_m$ of dimension at least one where $K_i$ and $L_i$ are dilates, $i=1,\ldots,m$. \end{description} \end{theo}

 We note that the second inequality in \eqref{logBMeq} (about the coordinatewise product) is a consequence of the Prekopa-Leindler inequality (see Section~\ref{seccoordinatewise}).
-In turn, the stability version Proposition~\ref{PLhstablambda} of the Prekopa-Leindler inequality yields the following:
+In turn, the stability version Theorem~\ref{PLhstablambda} of the Prekopa-Leindler inequality yields the following:

 \begin{theo} If $\lambda\in [\tau,1-\tau]$ for $\tau\in(0,\frac12]$, and the unconditional convex bodies $K$ and $C$ in $\R^n$ satisfy

 for $\varepsilon>0$, then there exists positive definite diagonal matrix $\Phi$ such that